Basic and Transitional Studies

 Premise and Priority

-However, rest-out students may be eligible on a case-by-case basis.
-These are students who have the potential to continue their education at Seattle Central and would benefit from a combination of tutoring and lab work.
-The rest-out student's most recent teacher must complete an ABE Student Intake Form or an ESL Student Intake Form and select the appropriate priority number.
-If necessary, the instructor, counselor and tutor coordinator will meet to discuss the rest-out student's needs.
-In most cases, tutors will work one-on-one with the rest-out student in the area that is delaying progress with the goal of increasing achievement, building self esteem and subsequently getting the student up to speed so that s/he can return to and be successful in the classroom.
+If necessary, the instructor, counselor and tutor coordinator will meet to discuss the rest–out student's needs.
+In most cases, tutors will work one–on–one with the rest-out student in the area that is delaying progress with the goal of increasing achievement, building self esteem and subsequently getting the student up to speed so that she/he can return to and be successful in the classroom.

-Students who have been exited from the program are not eligible for tutoring.
+Students who have been exited from the program are not eligible for tutoring

 Both students and instructors need to understand that receiving a tutor is a privilege and not a right.
 Students are not guaranteed tutors, but every effort will be made to meet their needs.